 The Ministry of Energy has partnered with the community who are the owners of the land and the County government of Marsabit in identifying land for the proposed project.
 The sub-project site will be acquired compulsorily by NLC, and in-kind compensation in form of priority community projects provided to affected communities.
-Further, A-RAPs has been prepared, cross referenced and implemented in sub-project sites on community land (unregistered and registered) and private land.
 The A-RAP stipulates procedures and actions for acquiring land and compensating affected communities.
 The A-RAP also documents the land acquisition consultations undertaken with affected communities.